SSmith-NUIG/AMM_SNPs/README.md

 Use amm_snp_filtering.sh for this.

-To visualise our VCT file we can run PCA_of_filtered_VCF_file.py.
+To visualise our VCF file we can run PCA_of_filtered_VCF_file.py.
 This creates a rough PCA plot to allow some initial visualisation and analysis before more stringent methods are used (STRUCTURE etc.)